ianthomas23/terminal-external-command/README.md

    }
    ```
 4. Edit `src/index.ts` to add the basic external command functionality.
 This comprises:
-   a.
-Some imports from `@jupyterlite/cockle` and `@jupyterlite/terminal`.
+   - Some imports from `@jupyterlite/cockle` and `@jupyterlite/terminal`.
-   b.
-The command itself in a new function called `myExternalCommand`.
+   - The command itself in a new function called `myExternalCommand`.
-   c.
-Modify the `JupyterFrontEndPlugin` to register the external command with the
+   - Modify the `JupyterFrontEndPlugin` to register the external command with the
      `ILiteTerminalAPIClient` with the name `my-ext`.

 5. Create a `micromamba` environment to build and deploy the extension:
    ```bash
    micromamba create -n terminal-external-command python nodejs